patons02/bachata-musicality/index.md

 Within this site I want to take you on a journey of exploration through the music of Bachata.

 I hope it helps you learn more about the music to make you a more confident dancer.

+:warning: **Please note that this website is currently a work in progress Proof of Concept.
+Some pages may not work fully yet.**